 We may refund premiums if we receive a written request from you to cancel cover.
 This depends on when your premiums are paid up to.

-Confirmation of Electronic Application and Personal Statement lf:
+Confirmation of Electronic Application and Personal Statement the policy terminates at midnight on the termination date unless: